 Syrian blogger Tal al-Mallohi was detained in Syria in 2009 and, after serving five years for disclosing state secrets and a further three years on trumped-up drug charges, in late 2020 she was being held without charge.
 She is detained on the orders of a security adviser to Syrian President Bashar al-Asad, according to Syrian lawyer and human rights defender Michal Shammas, who is in touch with al-Mallohi’s lawyer.

 Al-Mallohi’s blog was devoted to Palestinian rights and was critical of Israeli policies.
 It also discussed the frustrations of Arab citizens with their governments and what she perceived to be the stagnation of the Arab world.
 Al-Mallohi’s case gained widespread attention in the Arab blogosphere, on social media websites, and with human rights activists worldwide.

-In a feature story published by The New York Times on August 7, 2018, Syrian artist Azza Abo Rebieh, who spent five months in Adra prison between September 2015 and January 2016, said she met al-Mallohi while in detention.
+In a feature story published by The New York Times on August 7, 2018, Syrian artist Azza Abo Rebieh said that she met al-Mallohi while in detention in Adra prison between September 2015 and January 2016.
 “Inside, she must have lost her mind.
 When the guards come and count us, she has to be in very good form and put on a perfume so when the counting starts she appears in perfect form.
-You look at her and you pity her,” the Times cited Abo Rebieh’s as saying about al-Mallohi.
+You look at her and you pity her,” the Times quoted Abo Rebieh, describing al-Mallohi.

 The Syrian mission to the United Nations did not respond to CPJ’s emailed request for information on al-Mallohi’s legal status, reasons for her prolonged detention, and health sent in September 2020.
 In November, CPJ also emailed the Syrian Defense Ministry for comment on Mamlouk’s alleged order to continue detaining al-Mallohi but did not receive a reply.